 Beginning of 2004, I sold part of our Consulting Engineering business and invested in real estate in Prince George.
 At that time I was elected as a board member to various organizations in the Prince George community, including the Chamber of Commerce and became the president of the Chamber in 2008.

 In 2010, I founded the “Northern Technology & Engineering Society of BC” and subsequently became its President (www.ntes.ca).
-Thanks to the society’s lobbying activities the Prince George postsecondary institutions will soon be in the position to offer technology courses at the local college and a full blown engineering education at UNBC, right here in Prince George.
+Thanks to the society’s lobbying activities the Prince George Postsecondary institutions are starting up with new technology and engineering programs with a student intake scheduled for September 2019.

 My journey from the small village in Northern Europe to Prince George in Central BC has been most interesting, challenging, enriching and also very rewarding.